Tamaramoh12/ReadingNotes201/class01.md

+# HTML, CSS

-# Introduction to HTML + CSS
+### Introduction to HTML + CSS

-#### HTML & CSS are about how websites are created, but before that we need to learn and know some **terminologies** in the context of web sites design and development.
+##### HTML & CSS are about how websites are created, but before that we need to learn and know some terminologies in the context of web sites design and development.

 - Browsers: The software that users use to access websites.